flipbase/www/contents/jobs/front-end-developer.md

 title: Front-end developer
 ---

-We are expanding!

-### Modern technologies
-Interested in using ES6 and ES7?
-Or using top notch frameworks like React.js?
-Want to use build tools like Webpack?
-Or create beautifull CSS using the SASS preprocessor?
-Hell yeah, that is how we roll at Flipbase.
-We are a young company, we iterate quickly, we build things fast.
-No scrum or agile work procedures.

-### Develop
 We build JavaScript plugins for a living.
 We like to be lightweight, performant and flexible.
-However, even a solid plugin does not work without an environment.
-So, to showcase our cool plugins, we need a demo environment.
-You will be solely responsible for the front-end development of this demo development.

-## You
+To be able to expand our product offerings and meet all (interational) customer feature requests we need to have more hands.

+### What we are looking for
+- You are a practicale problem solver
+- Experienced using source code versioning tooling, like Github
+- Style preprocessing like SASS
+- Experienced with TDD
+- At least 2 years experience with JavaScript in production environments
+- Knowledge of ES6 and ES7
+- Knowledge of MVC frameworks (React is pre)
-You dream in HTML5 and CSS3.
-You think in vanilla JavaScript and know your way around when it comes React.js and ES6.
+- You dream in HTML5 and CSS3
-Advanced level of English (or Dutch) is required.
-Communications are not always fun, but hell they are important.
+- Advanced level of English or Dutch

 ## You get
-a) Money
+- Money
-b) As much freedom as you like (and with that comes... yes, responsibility).
-And yes heres the catch: as long as you deliver the goods.
-It's not even necessary to relocate.
-Just, propose us a plan how to communicate and how can build fellowship and commitment along the way.
+- 25 days of paid leave
+- Freedom to experiment with new technologies
+- To work a product that is seen daily by near 1.000.000 people worldwide.

+### We offer

+- Customizable working setup
+- Team bonus arangements
+- Informal working atmosphere
+- Fast growing startup that uses modern technologies
-c) 25 days of paid leave
+- 25 days of paid leave
-d) To work a product that is seen daily by near 1.000.000 people worldwide.
+- To work a product that is seen daily by near 1.000.000 people worldwide.

 Ow, and.. as a developer you at least need to know how our 'recorder' plugin works.
-So, please record a 5 second video and say electronically hi to us.
+So, please record a 5 second video using our recorder application in the form below and say electronically hi to us.
 We will hi you back :)